Feedback Package

 Response Format:

-Returns a formatted string with user responses:
+Returns a formatted string with the user's responses:

 The user has provided the following responses: